Nick Loud, Co-Founder | Creative Director

 Nick is a filmmaker and photographer who has spent several years in Los Angeles producing, shooting and editing multiple short and feature documentaries.
 During his time there, Nick worked on two documentaries for ESPN films, including one that premiered on ESPN’s ‘30 for 30’ digital platform about the obscure sport of Jai Alai.
 He helped produce and edit the feature documentary Finding Oscar, executive produced by Steven Spielberg, about the search for justice in the case of the 1982 Dos Erres massacre in Guatemala.
 The documentary premiered at the Telluride Film Festival and is now available on Amazon Prime.

-Most recently, he captured the trial of disgraced USA gymnastics doctor Larry Nassar for an upcoming feature documentary to air on HBO in 2019.
+Recently, he captured the trial of disgraced USA gymnastics doctor Larry Nassar for the HBO feature documentary At The Heart Of Gold.

 Chris Loud, Co-Founder | Executive Editor